Flying Museum Seppe, founded in 1990, is established at Breda International Airport (EHSE), formerly known as ‘Seppe Airfield’, in the Netherlands.

 The museum has a unique collection of historical aircraft and static exhibits related to aviation.
 All aircraft are airworthy and are used on a regular basis, hence the name Flying Museum.
 The museum also has it’s own display team, the Tiger Formation.
-This formation centres around two de Havilland DH.82a Tiger Moth aircraft and a Boeing Stearman.
+This formation centres around two de Havilland DH.82a Tiger Moth aircraft and a Piper Cub.

 The static part of the collection features some impressing cut away radial, piston and jet engines.

 A unique exhibit is our Messerschmitt 109G-5 that was restored after being salvaged following a war time accident near Schiphol Airport.

 The musuem is open during the opening hours as published on the right hand side of this page.